discordx-ts/discordx/README.md

 # New features

-- added multiple bot support
+- added multiple bot support (`@Bot`)
+- added `@Command` to support v4 commands
 - added new interactions: `@Button @SelectMenu`
-- added `@Command` to support v4 commands
 - added new decorator `@DefaultPermission`
-- add new init slash method
+- added new initSlash method to create/update/remove slash commands
-- Code improved with lint
+- internal source code improved with lint for better type support
 - added more example for new decorators

 # Package